Contact An Attorney

 For very young children who have yet to reach school age, you can include separate schedules on the parenting plan so that you will not have to modify it later.

 For instance, you might include one residential schedule for the time period until the baby is done nursing, another for toddler through pre-k, and a third for school years.
-One of our attorneys at David J. Crouse & Associates would be happy to help you create a proposed schedule that would work for you and your family.
+One of our attorneys at Crouse Erickson would be happy to help you create a proposed schedule that would work for you and your family.

 Parenting plans explain how the parents will share their responsibilities and continue to care for their children in the wake of a separation or divorce.
 Once the judge signs the plan, it becomes a legally binding order that both parties must abide by.